JustWhit3/ptc-print/README.md

 ptc::print( "Testing", 123, "print", '!' );
 ```

-is repeated for *300.000* times and the total execution time is registered.
+is repeated for *300.000* times and the total runtime is registered.
 This latter step is repeated again for *100* times and results of each iteration are averaged each other.
 Final mean value with the corresponding standard deviation is considered.
 This script is compiled with `-O3 -O1 -falign-functions=32` flags.

 - [analysis.py](https://github.com/JustWhit3/ptc-print/blob/main/studies/benchmarking_execution/analysis.py): is used for data analysis and plots production, with comparison among each library benchmark results.